Best iPhone apps 2017

 Snapseed is Google's own photo editor that's been designed from the ground up to make tweaking your snaps as easy and fun as possible on a touchscreen device.

 Although the interface is simple enough to use with just your fingers, there's also a lot of depth to this app as well.
 You use tools to tweak and enhance your photographs to make them look the best they ever have, as well as playing around with fun filters that can transform the photos you've taken on your smartphone or tablet.

 It's no secret just how badly Apple's own mapping app performs, although it has got better post-iOS 6.

 Fortunately, Google Maps is a free download, and a far better solution than the old Google Maps app as well, thanks to the inclusion of turn-by-turn navigation and - in some cities - public transport directions.
-It's an easy way to supercharge your iPhone's mapping capabilities and one of the first apps you should grab for the iPhone 7 when it launches.
+It's an easy way to supercharge your iPhone's mapping capabilities and one of the first apps you should grab for the iPhone 7.

 Air Video HD

 The vast majority of iPhones in Apple's line-up don't have a massive amount of storage, and that becomes a problem when you want to keep videos on your device.

 Air Video HD gets around the problem by streaming video files from any Mac or PC running the free server software.
 All content is live-encoded as necessary, ensuring it will play on your iPhone, and there's full support for offline viewing, soft subtitles, and AirPlay to an Apple TV.

 Perhaps the best bit about the software is how usable it is.
 The app's simple to set up and has a streamlined, modern interface - for example, a single tap downloads a file for local storage.
 You don't even need to be on the same network as your server either - Air Video HD lets you access your content over the web.
 Just watch your data downloads if you're on a limited cellular plan!